pkalaniopio/Scripts/StandardCurver/StandardCurver_README.md

 # StandardCurver version 1.1

-This program takes in a raw .csv file of concentration and absorbance data from
+This program takes in a raw .csv file of concentration and absorbance data from any type of protein concentration assay (e.g., RC/DC, Lowry, BCA, Bradford Assay, etc.) in order to generate a standard curve and regression line in order to determine unknown protein sample concentrations.

 ### Dependencies